killermann/samk.blog/content/2020/appeal-of-dogma/index.md

 Even when the rules aren't easy to follow, or you feel nervous that you might be doing things wrong, you can find comfort in the rules themselves, the plan.

-Remember when you were a kid and you thought your parents had everything in life figured out?
-Following a dogma provides a similar reassurance.
+Remember when you were a kid and you thought adults in your life knew what they were doing, had things figured out, and weren't totally winging it?
+Dogma presents itself in a similar way: "Here are all the answers, the correct ways to be, and trust us -- we're an expert."

 So many of us aren't even sure that the goals of social justice are accomplishable, and we'd often be at a loss for what steps we can take toward that goal -- against the tide of oppression and malaise and indifference.
+We know we need to do something, but it's hard to know the thing you're doing is the _right_ something.

 But a dogma says, "Worry not.
 This is the path."

 ## 3. Dogma is wrapped around good things.